John Derek

 John Derek (born Derek Delevan Harris; August 12, 1926 – May 22, 1998) was an American actor, filmmaker and photographer.
 He appeared in such films as Knock on Any Door, All the King's Men (both 1949), Rogues of Sherwood Forest (1950), and The Ten Commandments (1956).
 He was also known for launching the career of his fourth wife, Bo Derek.

 Early life

-John Derek was born Derek Delevan Harris in Hollywood, Los Angeles on August 12, 1926.
+John Derek was born Derek Delevan Harris in Hollywood, Los Angeles, on August 12, 1926.
 His parents were actor/director Lawson Harris and actress Dolores Johnson.

 Film career

 His good looks were soon noticed, and he was groomed for a movie career by both his agent Henry Willson (who gave him the temporary stage name of Dare Harris) and David O. Selznick with small roles in the Selznick pictures Since You Went Away (1944) and I'll Be Seeing You (1944).

-He was drafted in 1944 into the U.S. Army and saw service in the Philippines during the last days of World War II.
+He was drafted in 1944 into the U.S. Army and served in the Philippines during the last days of World War II.